The Philosophy of 'As if': Summary

+Reception

-ReceptionThe Philosophy of 'As if' influenced both Sigmund Freud since his 1913 letter to Sándor Ferenczi, and Alfred Adler in his 1912 book Über den nervösen Charakter.
+As If influenced Sándor Ferenczi in his 1913 letter to Sigmund Freud, and Alfred Adler in his 1912 book Über den nervösen Charakter.
 Grundzüge einer vergleichenden Individualpsychologie und Psychotherapie (English translation: The Neurotic Constitution.
-Outlines of a Comparative Individualistic Psychology and Psychotherapy).
-Though it contained the first use of the term "logical positivism", the logical positivists were generally dismissive of the work.
+Outlines of a Comparative Individualistic Psychology and Psychotherapy).Szasz, Thomas S. (1977).
+The Myth of Mental Illness.
+Frogmore: Paladin Books. p.
+225. Though it contained the first use of the term "logical positivism", the logical positivists were generally dismissive of the work.
 The philosopher Moritz Schlick wrote that Vaihinger's description of his philosophy as a form of "idealist positivism" was one of its many contradictions.

 The American journalist H. L. Mencken was scathing in his criticism of the book, which he dismissed as an unimportant "foot-note to all existing systems".
 Michael J. Inwood writes that Vaihinger's theory "involves familiar, though not necessarily insurmountable, difficulties".
 He finds it open to criticism on the grounds that it involves a covert appeal to a non-pragmatic concept of truth.
 He also notes that the theory implies that claims about the utility of holding doctrines and even the theory itself are no more than useful fictions.

 In his biography, Philosopher at Large, Mortimer J. Adler notes that this book was one of his influences on his first book, Dialectic.